AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

        <uses-permission android:name="android.permission.BLUETOOTH" />
       ```

-   5. Add the following line in `/Gradle Scripts/proguard-rules.pro` file to prevent obfuscating the code of the SDK:
+   5. To prevent obfuscating the code in the SDK, add the following line in `/Gradle Scripts/proguard-rules.pro` file:

       ```
        -keep class io.agora.**{*;}
       ```

-## Implement a client for video call
+## Implement a client for Video Call

+This section shows how to use the Agora Video SDK to implement Video Call into your app step by step.

 ### Create the UI

-In the interface, you should have one frame for local video and another for remote video.
+In the interface, create one frame for local video and another for remote video.
 In `/app/res/layout/activity_main.xml`, replace the content with the following:

 ```java
 <?xml version="1.0" encoding="utf-8"?>